petaverse-cloud/pv-docs-site/docs/devices/3-battery-charging/3_battery-duration.md

     When the device's battery level is low, charge it promptly to prevent using it with a critically low battery.

 Please note that battery life is a relative concept, and different user behaviors and habits can lead to variations in battery life.
-Through responsible usage and maintenance, you can maximize the battery life of Petority devices, providing better care and protection for your pets.
+Through responsible usage and maintenance, you can maximize the battery life of PHAST 1, providing better care and protection for your pets.